What is cholesterol?

 How does exercise affect cholesterol levels?

-Dietary fat intake of cholesterol shows up in the blood as triglycerides.
+In a blood test, cholesterol levels show up as triglycerides.
 Regular physical activity can reduce levels of triglycerides as it is used and removed by muscle cells.
 This means the triglycerides aren’t deposited into adipose tissue (fat) and they aren’t processed by the liver to create more cholesterol.

 In addition, training increases LDL activity, thus it shifts cholesterol from the dangerous LDL to the favourable HDL.
 This indicates that the muscle fibres are capable of taking up and oxidising fatty acids.
 As fat is used before it can be deposited in the adipose tissue, this also shows just how exercise can influence weight control.